pritam421/pritam421/README.md

-- 👋 Hi, I’m @pritam421
+- 👋 Hi, I’m Pritam Rana
-- 👀 I’m interested in learning and helping with Data Science & analytics
+- 👀 I’m interested in learning and practicing Data Science & analytics tools and techniques
 - 🌱 I’m currently learning ML and python along with my projects
 - 📫 How to reach me ...
 linkedin -- > https://www.linkedin.com/in/pritam-rana-7729101a8/